sakethpathike/Linkora/README.md

 Contributions are welcome!
 Feel free to raise issues or submit pull requests to improve Linkora.

-- If you're looking to contribute, you can refer to the "Upcoming Updates" section above for areas to work on or any related stuff.
+- If you want to contribute, refer to the "Upcoming Updates" section above for areas to work on or any related stuff.

 ## License